comodoo/meta-comodoo/meta-comodoo/README.md

 meta-small-arm-extra = "morty:f0f64dcea0dfe5aafacb5b607002cc2acb6aa512"
 ```

-III.
-Build an image for Rpi3 & 'Eleduino 7.0 Inch 1024x600 Touch Screen' with VNC support
+(3) Build an image for Rpi3 & 'Eleduino 7.0 Inch 1024x600 Touch Screen' with VNC support
 =========================================================================================

 To build an image for this hardware: